Justintc217/portfolio/Advanced SQL for BI coursework/README.md

-This is all coursework following the course by Maven Analytics: Advanced SQL + MySQL for Analytics & Business Intelligence
+The assignments folder contains all completed work for the course by Maven Analytics: "Advanced SQL + MySQL for Analytics & Business Intelligence"

 All work is completed by myself (Justin Collins) and not copied.